pineunity/apmec/doc/source/contributor/tacker_functional_test.rst

 ======================

-* Install apmec server via devstack installation, which registers apmec service and endpoint, creates "nfv_user" and "nfv" project, and registers default VIM with the created user and project.
+* Install apmec server via devstack installation, which registers apmec service and endpoint, creates "mec_user" and "mec" project, and registers default VIM with the created user and project.

 * Under apmec project dir, to prepare function test env via: